where-to-eat

 Another Michelin-starred option in the old town, Messina offers creative Mediterranean cooking in an elegant setting.

 The kitchen plays with textures and temperatures while respecting ingredients.
 Service is polished but warm.
-An excellent choice for a special dinner without the formality of some fine dining establishments.

 Traditional Andalusian